sphynx/wifi-select/README.md

 wifi-select does the following and nothing more:

-* parses `iwlist scan` results and presents list of networks along with its security settings (WPA/WEP/None) and signal quality using "dialog" tool
+* parses `iwlist scan` results and presents the list of networks along with their security settings (WPA/WEP/None) and signal quality using "dialog" tool

-* if a user selects a network with existing profile -- it uses this profile to connect with "netcfg"
+* if a user selects a network with an existing profile -- it uses this profile to connect with "netcfg"

 * if the user selects a new network (which doesn't have a profile yet),